wharfkit/website/src/lib/docs/Antelope/PermissionLevel.md

 Both contain:

-1. `actor`: The name of the account
+1. `actor`: The name of the account.
-2. `permission`: The name of the permission on the specified account
+2. `permission`: The name of the permission on the specified account.

-These two elements combine allowing for the lookup of a specific account and then accessing the named [Authority](/docs/antelope/authority) of the account.
+These two elements combine to allow for the lookup of a specific account, and then to provide access to the named [Authority](/docs/antelope/authority) of the account.

 ## Usage